PySport/pysport.org/source/_posts/About-PySport.md

 ```

 # So why PySport
 We believe there are a lot people doing great things using Python (or R, or ...) in the sports domain!
-It's amazing to see that most people were determind to learn how to program, and get all kind of cool stuff working.
+It's amazing to see that most people were determined to learn how to program, and get all kind of cool stuff working.

 >I was in the same position 3 years ago, I had never coded before but was inspired by the public football analytics happening on Twitter and thought..
 "I want to do that!"
 > &nbsp;
 > -- FC RSTATS ([@FC_rstats](https://twitter.com/FC_rstats)) [website](http://www.fcrstats.com/)

-It would be really cool if we can share knowledge and best practices in the field of software development, but applied to sports.
+As we experiences ourselves it's really hard to learn software design principles by yourself.
+When to apply which pattern is tough.
+With PySport we want to create an open community where we share all kind of best practices from all kind of domains translated to sport.